omarkareem-source/DensiScope/README.md

 3. **Goldberg's Exact Max-Flow Algorithm**
 4. **Exact Triangle-Density Densest Subgraph**

-The system evaluates solution quality, runtime scalability, memory behavior, exact-safe preprocessing, and real-time algorithm visualization.
+The system evaluates solution quality, runtime scalability, memory behavior, exact-safe preprocessing, computational growth, and real-time algorithm visualization.

 ---

 ## 1. Problem Definition

-For the ordinary Densest Subgraph Problem, DensiScope maximizes:
+For the ordinary **Densest Subgraph Problem (DSP)**, DensiScope maximizes:

 $$
 \rho(S)=\frac{|E(S)|}{|V(S)|}
 $$

 where:

-- \(V(S)\) is the set of vertices in the selected subgraph
+- $V(S)$ is the set of vertices in the selected subgraph.
-- \(E(S)\) is the set of edges inside the selected subgraph
+- $E(S)$ is the set of edges inside the selected subgraph.

 For triangle-density optimization, the objective is:

-\[
+$$
 \tau(S)=\frac{T(S)}{|V(S)|}
-\]
+$$

-where \(T(S)\) is the number of triangles completely contained inside the selected subgraph.
+where $T(S)$ is the number of triangles completely contained inside the selected subgraph.

-This allows the project to compare ordinary edge concentration with higher-order structural cohesion.
+This allows DensiScope to compare ordinary **edge concentration** with higher-order **triangle-based structural cohesion**.

 ---

 ## 2. Algorithms

-### Charikar
+### 2.1 Charikar's Greedy Peeling Algorithm

-Charikar repeatedly removes the minimum-degree vertex while tracking the densest intermediate subgraph.
+Charikar's algorithm repeatedly removes the minimum-degree vertex while tracking the densest intermediate subgraph encountered during the peeling process.

-It provides a fast approximation and acts as the project's scalable baseline.
+It is computationally efficient and acts as the scalable baseline of the project.

 ---

-### Greedy++
+### 2.2 Greedy++

 Greedy++ extends greedy peeling across multiple rounds.

-The priority of a vertex depends on:
+During each round, the priority of a vertex depends on:

-\[
+$$
-\text{load}(v)+\text{current degree}(v)
+\text{priority}(v)=\text{load}(v)+\text{current degree}(v)
-\]
+$$

-The load stores information from previous peeling rounds.
+The load stores information accumulated from previous peeling rounds.

-The experiments use **10 Greedy++ rounds**.
+The experiments in DensiScope use **10 Greedy++ rounds**.

+Greedy++ generally requires more runtime than Charikar, but it can return a denser solution when the ordinary greedy method misses the optimum.

 ---

-### Goldberg Exact
+### 2.3 Goldberg Exact Algorithm

-Goldberg solves the ordinary edge-density problem exactly using:
+Goldberg's algorithm solves the ordinary edge-density densest subgraph problem exactly using:

-- Binary search over density
+- Binary search over candidate density values.
-- Max-flow / min-cut decision problems
+- Max-flow / min-cut decision problems.

-DensiScope improves its scalability using an **exact-safe core reduction** before constructing the flow network.
+To improve scalability, DensiScope applies an **exact-safe core reduction** before constructing the flow network.

+This reduction removes vertices that cannot belong to a solution better than the current lower bound while preserving the global optimum.

 ---

-### Exact Triangle Density
+### 2.4 Exact Triangle-Density Algorithm

-This algorithm maximizes:
+The triangle-density algorithm maximizes:

-\[
-\frac{\text{number of triangles}}{\text{number of vertices}}
-\]
+$$
+\tau(S)=\frac{\text{number of triangles in }S}{|V(S)|}
+$$

-DensiScope combines:
+DensiScope combines several techniques:

-- Triangle-core preprocessing
+- Triangle-core preprocessing.
-- Triangle greedy lower bounds
+- Triangle greedy lower bounds.
-- Triangle-component decomposition
+- Triangle-component decomposition.
-- Structural optimality certificates
+- Structural optimality certificates.
-- Max-flow / min-cut when required
+- Max-flow / min-cut when required.

-This allows large triangle-density instances to be solved without unnecessarily creating enormous flow networks.
+These techniques allow large triangle-density instances to be solved without unnecessarily constructing extremely large auxiliary flow networks.

 ---

 ## 3. Datasets

-Five real collaboration networks are evaluated.
+DensiScope evaluates five real-world collaboration networks.

 | Dataset | Vertices | Edges |
 |---|---:|---:|